SilentNightWalker/hello-world/README.md

 ## Book

 I wrote and published the book [AI A Book by ChatGPT & Me](https://www.amazon.com/dp/B0BVY3FM3Z?ref_=k4w_ss_store_lp) using ChatGPT as a thought experiment.
-It was a fascinating journey and through that I was able to learn more and share a bit about the potential of AI to augment and enhance human creativity as well as the vital importance of implementing AI with intention.
+It was a fascinating journey and through that I was able to learn more and discuss the potential of AI to augment and enhance human creativity as well as the vital importance of implementing AI with intention.

 ## Skills